-Prerequisite/Corequisite: GEB3213.
+Prerequisite: Must be admitted to Technology Management or Digital Media BAS program.
 This course explores the social, legal, philosophical, ethical, political, constitutional, and economic implications of computing and the controversies they raise.
 Students will develop an understanding of these societal issues both as members of the business and industrial community and as professionals in computer-related fields.